Go Fish Sportfishing

 Crevalle Jack

-Crevalle Jacks are the bulldogs of the ocean - stocky, powerful, and always up for a fight.
-Most run 3-5 pounds, but they can hit 60 pounds or more.
-You'll find them both inshore and nearshore, often around structures like oil rigs or floating vegetation.
-Watch for birds diving - that's a good sign Jacks are pushing bait to the surface.
-These guys are here year-round but are most active in warmer months.
-Anglers love Jacks for their aggressive strikes and hard-pulling fights.
-To catch one, try fast-moving lures like silver spoons or topwater plugs.
-Cast beyond the school and retrieve quickly - Jacks love the chase.
-Here's a local tip: if you smell something like watermelon, you might be near a feeding school.
-Strange but true!
+Crevalle Jacks are the bulldogs of the ocean - stocky, powerful, and always ready for a fight.
+Most run 3-5 pounds, but they can hit 60 pounds in deeper water.
+You'll find them both inshore and nearshore, often around structure or chasing bait schools.
+These guys are here year-round but really fire up in the warmer months.
+Anglers love Jacks for their explosive strikes and never-say-die attitude on the line.
+To catch 'em, watch for birds diving or bait getting pushed to the surface.
+Then, cast a silver spoon or topwater plug into the fray and hang on tight!
+Here's a local tip: if you smell something like watermelon, you might be near a feeding school of Jacks.
+It's weird, but true.
+These fish will test your gear and your arms, making them a blast for any skill level.

 Crevalle Jack